Okipa/laravel-bootstrap-table-list/README.md

 Set the column button class (optional).
 The attribute is wrapped into a button.

+##### `public function setIcon(string $icon): TableListColumn`
+Set the icon to display before the value (optional).

 ##### `public function setStringLimit(int $stringLimit): TableListColumn`
 Set the string value display limitation (optional).
 Shows "..." when the limit is reached.

 ##### `public function isLink(Closure $linkClosure): TableListColumn`
-Set the link in the method closure (optional).
+Set the link url.
-The closure let you manipulate the following attributes : $entity, $column.
+You can declare the link as a string or as a closure which will let you manipulate the following attributes : $entity, $column.
+If no url is declared, the url will be set with the column value.

 ##### `public function isCustomValue(Closure $customValueClosure): TableListColumn`
 Set a custom value in the method closure (optional).